MaxGripe/repository-template/README.md

 ## Getting started

-To use this template, click on the **Use this template** button when creating a new repository.
+To use this template, select it from the **Repository template** dropdown when creating a new repository.

 ## License